hyproi-ally/proj1/README.md

 Another useful improvement is to report memory usage.
 This experience only reports running time.
 However, Flix fails on the HE PhysTH benchmark with an out-of-memory error.
 Reporting memory usage could better explain why Flix fails and why Ascent can finish the benchmark.

 Next, I will continue reading the papers that Yihao gave me and attempt to reproduce the experiment through coding.

+I obtained the analysis results by running clap-rs, which is taken from the paper Seamless Deductive Inference via Macros, using Ascent.
+The analysis took 2.313 seconds.